 Are you single?
 Married?
 Have kids?
 Planning for more kids?
 Going to be empty nesters?

 This matters because the space you design may need to accommodate a variety of needs.
 Even if you don’t see your family situation EVER changing, we all know that things WILL change whether we want them to or not.
-Not only that, but if you’re designing a strong home with the intentions of it surviving for decades or even centuries, you’ll want to design a space that is functional and appealing on a broader spectrum.
+Not only that, but if you’re designing a strong home with the intention of surviving for decades or even centuries, you’ll want to design a functional and appealing space on a broader spectrum.

 Try out these layout brainstorming ideas:

 - Keep a basic graph paper notebook for logging ideas.
 Think of it like a homebuilding bullet journal.
 The graph paper makes it easy to draw floor plans to scale, and you can fill pages with lots of ideas to remember later.
 We also used ours as a place to store contact information for people involved in the build, as well as keep track of building tasks once we got started.